dansantinojones/the-simpsons-story-vault/README.md

 4. As a visitor, I want to create and read stories based on The Simpsons.

 ## The Skeleton
 The program had only one page in the terminal.
-The terminal game is not responsive to users.
 As it is only one page I used a flow chart instead of wireframes.

 ![Flow Chart](assets/images/flow-chart.png)